puppetlabs/puppetlabs-firewall/README.markdown

 * `burst`: Rate limiting burst value (per second) before limit checks apply.
 Values must match '/^\d+$/'.
 Requires the `rate_limiting` feature.

 * `chain`: Name of the chain to use.
 You can provide a user-based chain or use one of the following built-in chains:'INPUT','FORWARD','OUTPUT','PREROUTING', or 'POSTROUTING'.
 The default value is 'INPUT'.
 Values must match '/^[a-zA-Z0-9\-_]+$/'.
 Requires the `iptables` feature.
-  * 'INPUT'
-  * 'FORWARD'
-  * 'OUTPUT'
-  * 'PREROUTING'
-  * 'POSTROUTING'

-  The default value is 'INPUT'.
-Values can match `/^[a-zA-Z0-9\-_]+$/`.
-Requires the `iptables` feature.

 * `connlimit_above`: Connection limiting value for matched connections above n.
 Values must match '/^\d+$/'.
 Requires the `connection_limiting` feature.

 * `connlimit_mask`: Connection limiting by subnet mask for matched connections.
 Apply a subnet mask of /0 to /32 for IPv4, and a subnet mask of /0 to /128 for IPv6.
 Values must match '/^\d+$/'.
 Requires the `connection_limiting` feature.

 * `connmark`: Match the Netfilter mark value associated with the packet.
 Accepts values `mark/mask` or `mark`.
 These will be converted to hex if they are not hex already.
 Requires the `mark` feature.

 * `ctstate`: Matches a packet based on its state in the firewall stateful inspection table, using the conntrack module.
-Valid values are:
+Valid values are: 'INVALID', 'ESTABLISHED', 'NEW', 'RELATED'.
-  * 'INVALID'
-  * 'ESTABLISHED'
-  * 'NEW'
-  * 'RELATED'

 Requires the `state_match` feature.

 * `destination`: The destination address to match.
-For example:

-  destination => '192.168.1.0/24'

-  You can also negate a mask by putting ! in front.
-For example:

-  destination  => '!
-192.168.2.0/24'

-  The destination can also be an IPv6 address if your provider supports it.

-* `destination`: The destination address to match.
 For example: `destination` => '192.168.1.0/24'.
 You can also negate a mask by putting ! in front.
 For example: `destination`  => '!
 192.168.2.0/24'.
 The destination can also be an IPv6 address if your provider supports it.

-  For some firewall providers you can pass a range of ports in the format: `<start_number>-<ending_number>`.
+  For some firewall providers you can pass a range of ports in the format: 'start number-end number'.
 For example, '1-1024' would cover ports 1 to 1024.

 * `dport`: The destination port to match for this filter (if the protocol supports ports).
 Will accept a single element or an array.
 For some firewall providers you can pass a range of ports in the format: 'start number-end number'.
 For example, '1-1024' would cover ports 1 to 1024.

 * `dst_range`: The destination IP range.
 For example: `dst_range` => '192.168.1.1-192.168.1.10'.

   The destination IP range is must in 'IP1-IP2' format.
 Values must match '0.0.0.0-0.0.0.0' through '255.255.255.255-255.255.255.255'.
 Requires the `iprange` feature.

-* `dst_type`: The destination address type.
-For example:

 * `dst_type`: The destination address type.
 For example: `dst_type` => 'LOCAL'.